Kontikilabs/kontikilabs-sample-bot/README.md

 Remove        | http://localhost:5000/removegreetingtext

 ####  Bot Get Started Button
-Hit the URL below to add a 'get started' button to your bot to make it more user friendly.
+Hit the URL below to add a 'get started' button to your bot to make it more user-friendly.

 Action        | URL
 ------------- | -------------